Primark to compensate workers in Bangladesh factory disaster

-Primark, owned by FTSE 100 company Associated British Foods , said on Monday that it was working with a local NGO to help victims of the disaster which killed nearly 400 people.
+Primark, owned by FTSE 100 company Associated British Foods (ABF.L), said on Monday that it was working with a local NGO to help victims of the disaster which killed nearly 400 people.

 The collapse acted as a stark reminder of the risks involved with the global retail industry's search for cheap production.